elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

   provides us with an ability to make guarantees about how our programs work.
 - The Elm compiler can be a helpful guide towards writing high quality code, and the error messages provided are extremely helpful.
-- The elm-format tool helps with writing consistent code that's easier to read, write, and maintain.
+- The elm-format tool helps with writing consistent code that is easier to read, write, and maintain.
 While optional, this tool is _highly_ recommended for Elm beginners because you can configure it to automatically format code when you save a file in your editor.
-- With all the features that Elm has to offer, the net result is confidence.
+- With all the features Elm has to offer, the net result is confidence.
 As developers, we can be more confident that our code is performing the way we intended, and that our programs will function properly for our users.
 - Elm code is maintainable.
 Refactoring is a dream, and you'll find yourself surprised at how easy a significant refactor can feel after coming from other